Hoale2908/PDF-to-Excel-Data-Extractor/README.md

 # PDF to EXCEL Data Extraction

+Have hundreds of PDFs that you need to copy data from?

-Need to copy data from hundreds of PDFs?
-This notebook helps you import the PDFs directly from your computer to your Google Drive, convert them to images, then extract the data you want into Excel.
+This notebook will help you extract the data you want into Excel in .csv format.

-👉 No installations required on your computer
+✅ No installations required on your computer <br>
-👉 No data retainted on Google Drive
+✅ No data retainted on Google Drive <br>
-👉 No cost
+✅ No cost <br>

+👉 Use it for free from [Google Colab](https://colab.research.google.com/drive/1RhsaXCDj0p2mrdgJIE-YBmiOiYY6VS_i?usp=sharing)